s0mbra-1973/Trevor/README.md

 # WHAT`S NEW IN TREVOR INJECTOR 4 ?

 ## Overview
-Key improvements in Trevor Injector 4 (DLL injector for CS2) focusing on security, usability, performance, and maintainability.
+Key improvements in Trevor Injector 4 (DLL injector for YOUR_PROCESS) focusing on security, usability, performance, and maintainability.

 ---
 ## 🤖 Artificial Intelligence Assisted & Optimized Programming